top of page

 Q: What curriculum do you use?

-A: We use the following curriculum over the course of : RightStart Math, Logic of English, Writing & Rhetoric, Winston Grammar, Prodigies Music, and Song School Latin.
+A: We use the following curriculum over the course of the program: RightStart Math, Logic of English, Institute for Excellence in Writing, iCivics, and Prodigies Music, to name a few.

 Q: What supplies are the students required to bring?
 Do you provide a list?